Moisturizing Oils Vs. Sealing Oils – What’s The Difference?

 Image: Shutterstock

-While moisturizing oils penetrate the hair layers, sealing oils stay on top of the hair and seal its inherent moisture.
+While moisturizing oils penetrate the hair layers, sealing oils stay on top of the hair and seal inherent hair moisture.
+They can also be used in hair styling and hair maintenance.
 The following are the types of sealing oils.

 People with thin hair generally prefer grapeseed oil.
 The oil has low viscosity (5).
 It is light and does not weigh your hair down.

-Jamaican black castor oil is an excellent option if your hair is thick or curly.
-It has a high consistency and coats hair significantly.
+Jamaican black castor oil is an excellent option for people with good hair thickness and hair density or curly hair.
+It has a high hair porosity and consistency that coats hair significantly and helps in deeper hair penetration and hair absorption.

 Image: Shutterstock